 Paul Stewart is the Global Coffee Director for TechnoServe, an international nonprofit that fights poverty by helping people to build regenerative farms, businesses, and markets that increase incomes.
 Paul oversees TechnoServe’s work in helping hundreds of thousands of smallholder coffee farmers around the world to improve their livelihoods through sustainable agriculture and business partnerships.

-Charlotte Ruetz is Nespresso’s Coffee Sustainability Project Manager and the Country Manager for DR Congo.
+Charlotte Ruetz is Nespresso’s former Coffee Sustainability Project Manager and the Country Manager for DR Congo.
 She works closely with coffee operators and development agencies involved in the AAA Program, and also leads the Reviving Origins program.

 CAN YOU GIVE US SOME INSIGHTS INTO THE REVIVING ORIGINS PROGRAM?

 The Reviving Origins program takes the foundational principles of our AAA Sustainable Quality™ Program and adapts them, so that they are able to support the rebooting of coffee production in regions that have suffered.
 This is either through conflict, economic or environmental disaster.
 So, it is able to not only reintroduce the world to incredible coffees, but importantly ensure a viable future for the farming communities who produce them.

 This whole idea began with the work we initiated in South Sudan in 2013.
 Since then, the Reviving Origins program has grown to encompass many more threatened coffee growing regions and brought to life new coffees too.
 For example, one from post-conflict Colombia, as well as the first Cuban coffee to launch in the US in over 50 years.